mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### At what point in the process of classical conditioning can it be said that a response has been learned?

-A response is said to have been learnt when the CS reliably produces a CR that was not previously present.
+A response is said to have been learnt when the CS alone reliably produces a CR that was not previously present.

 # Learning Activity 11.3